Bismarck model: History

-Implementation

-Unlike single-payer healthcare, the state does not directly insure the population through a single publicly-owned insurance provider.
-Instead, all residents are mandated to enroll in one of several publicly- or privately-managed insurance funds to ensure universal coverage.
-Community rating protects insurance applicants from sale and price discrimination, while risk equalization subsidizes providers that are forced to insure high-risk individuals.
-Governments will also use all-payer rate setting to fix prices at private healthcare providers.

 Examples

 States such as Germany, Austria, Switzerland and Czech Republic have Bismarck healthcare, while states such as South Korea and the Netherlands, while having a basic state insurance, have a much stronger private presence in the healthcare providers and insurance systems.

 In Europe, countries like France, Hungary and Slovakia, while theoretically Beveridge system, have some degree of Bismarck politics in their laws.
 Some in Italy argue that the Lombard socio-health system, which prescribes equality between the private and public sector and payment by performance, has some typical characteristic of a Bismarck system.

 Advantages

 The Euro health consumer index calls the statement "Bismarck beats Beveridge" a "permanent feature" since 2014.
 Bismarck systems usually have significantly higher accessibility, lower waiting times and, thanks to the competition between operators, higher quality and more consumer-oriented healthcare.

 Studies show that the introduction of the Bismarck system in Germany led to a significant drop in mortality.